cmoon

 Therefore, in our lab

-2. Studying the olfactory signaling pathway
+We investigate the olfactory signaling pathway.

 2. Development of the Olfactory system